interconnectapp/discuss/README.md

 Ultimately, Sqwiggle is merely a closed tool for closed teams and that won't change, they'll never be a completely OSS tool optimised for open teams.

-Plus, such a question misses the opportunity present to create the next-generation de-facto standard communicational tool, as an open-source initiative that everyone has the power and control over.
+Plus, such a question misses the opportunity present to create the next-generation de-facto standard communicational tool, as an open-source initiative that everyone has the power and control over!

+The requirements for faciliating open teams and the UX surrounding that will be much different than what Sqwiggle already offers and can offer with their target market.

 ### Example Workflow